Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 Giuliani has not been accused of any crimes, but starting in late 2019, it was reported that he was under federal investigation by the office he once led: the Southern District of New York.

 Two Giuliani business associates involved in the Ukraine effort, Lev Parnas and Igor Fruman, have been indicted on unrelated charges (they pleaded not guilty this week).
-Attorney General William P. Barr also pushed out the head of SDNY, now-former U.S. attorney Geoffrey Berman, in a suspicious manner, though suggestions that it was tied to actual investigations have focused more on a Turkish bank than on Giuliani.
+Attorney General William P. Barr also pushed out the head of the SDNY, then-U.S. Attorney Geoffrey Berman, in a suspicious manner, though suggestions that it was tied to actual investigations have focused more on a Turkish bank than on Giuliani.

 Paul Manafort

 Among the most logical candidates for a pardon is Trump’s former campaign chairman.
-Manafort is serving a more than seven year sentence for charges related to his foreign work before joining Trump’s campaign.
+Manafort is serving a more than seven-year sentence for charges related to his foreign work before joining Trump’s campaign.
 (He was granted home confinement in May because of the pandemic.)

 Trump has routinely credited Manafort for not cooperating with investigators against him.
 Manafort did reach a cooperation agreement at one point, but he quickly voided it by lying to investigators repeatedly — and in a way that seemed geared toward protecting Trump and/or stifling the Russia investigation.
 Specifically, he repeatedly lied about one matter that a top Mueller prosecutor said was at “the heart” of the case.